When should a parent pursue Speech Therapy for their child?

 - Does not follow an object with his eyes

-- Hands remain closed almost all of the time
+- Keeps their hands closed almost all of the time

 - Frequently resists being held

-- Becomes upset when moved, as when being picked up, laid down, or handed from one familiar person to another
+- Becomes upset when moved, as when being picked up, laying them down or handing them from one familiar person to another

 - Does not swipe at or reach for objects